MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-linux-server.md

    `[MRS90LINUX] $ sudo bash install.sh`

-3. When prompted to accept the license terms for Microsoft R Server, click Enter to read the EULA, click **q** when you are finished reading, and then click **y** to accept the terms.
+3. When prompted to accept the license terms for Microsoft R Open, click Enter to read the EULA, click **q** when you are finished reading, and then click **y** to accept the terms.

+4. Repeat for the R Server license agreement: click Enter, click **q** when finished reading, click **y** to accept the terms.

-4. Installer output shows the packages and location of the log file.
+Installation begins immediately.
+Installer output shows the packages and location of the log file.

 ## Verify installation

 1. List installed packages and get package names:

    `[MRS90LINUX] $ yum list \*microsoft\*`

-   `[MRS90LINUX] $ yum list \*deployr\*`

 2. Check the version of Microsoft R Open using `rpm -qi`: